Thurne Mill was built in 1820 by the millwrights England & Co of Ludham, Norfolk.

 Thurne Mill often attracts media attention for its iconic impact on the Broads landscape and it’s historical importance.

-You may have spotted it on Escape to the Country, BBC Look East, Radio Norfolk Treasure Quest and most recently BBC’s Countryfile in 2019.
+You may have spotted it on Escape to the Country, BBC Look East, Radio Norfolk Treasure Quest and BBC’s Countryfile

-Our Marshman will be at the mill on open days demonstrating how she works and telling you all abou tthe history of this 200 year old wroking windpump.
+Our Marshman will be at the mill on open days demonstrating how she works and telling you all about the history of this 200 year old working windpump.

 Disabled access is not possible in the mill and the staithe is very uneven.